Infineon/optiga-trust-m/documents/OPTIGA™ Trust M Solution Reference Manual.md

 ## Architecture Decomposition

-The architecture components contained in the shown solution architecture view (OPTIGA Trust Communication Protection - toolbox - View) are listed and briefly described in the table below.
+The architecture components contained in the shown solution architecture view (OPTIGA&trade;Trust Communication Protection - toolbox - View) are listed and briefly described in the table below.

 4. Architecture components